 Peer-to-peer (P2P) fundraising and crowdfunding are often confused because they both involve asking large numbers of people for (relatively) small donations.
 They’re pretty similar, but there are a few key differences you should know.

-P2P campaigns typically have one organization or person overseeing a team of individual fundraisers.
+P2P campaigns typically have one organization or person overseeing a team of individual campaigns.
 This could be anywhere from three to 300 different campaigners raising money, each with their own peer fundraising page.
 Sometimes, organizers give team members their own mini fundraising goals.
 (For instance, you could have your experienced, well-connected supporters aim to raise $1,000 each while your new supporters aim for $200.)

 Crowdfunding campaigns are also typically managed by one organization or person.
 Instead of recruiting individuals, crowdfunders build off their own network of connections and promote their campaign far and wide, hoping to create positive word-of-mouth and draw donors from every possible source.
 They usually make one main fundraising page using a crowdfunding website and focus on one goal, like raising $200,000 to launch a nonprofit pet adoption service.

-- 😊 It builds on existing relationships: Getting past “hello” and convincing potential donors takes time and resources you may not have.
+- 😊 It builds on existing relationships: Getting past “hello” and convincing potential donors to give takes time and resources you may not have.
 Peer fundraisers can skip this step and focus on winning support from their inner circle.

-- ⏰ ** It maximizes the impact of all your resources:** P2P campaigners are volunteers, which reduces costs and saves time for you and/or your paid staff.
-(You’ll still need to train your volunteers for the most success — more on that later.)
+- ⏰ It maximizes the impact of all your resources: P2P campaigners are volunteers, which reduces costs and saves time for you and/or your paid staff.
+(You’ll still need to train your volunteers for the most success—more on that later.)

 - 💪 It makes your supporters feel empowered: A P2P campaign offers your most passionate, engaged followers a way to do more than donate or volunteer.
 They can get hands-on and actively contribute to your mission, strengthening their commitment to your cause.